How to Build an Emergency Litter or Stretcher in a Survival or Wilderness Situation

 -

-Military or survival scenarios
+Military or evacuation scenarios

 -